Print PDF

 Minimal Work Experience

-Must have at least one year equivalent (≥ 2000 hours) of recent – within five years – level IIB SCN or level III or IV NICU experience (see descriptions below)
+Must have at least one year equivalent (≥ 2000 hours) of recent – within five years – level II SCN or level III or IV NICU experience (see descriptions below)

 Knowledge and Expertise